cloudfoundry/fileserver/README.md

 Bob Loblaw's Blob Store

-## Uploading Droplets
+## Uploading Droplets & Build Artifacts

-Uploading droplets via CC involves crafting a correctly-formed multipart request and polling for the response.
-We have an integration for this at the root level.
-To run it you must specify (as environment variables):
+Uploading droplets & build artifacts via CC involves crafting a correctly-formed multipart request.
+For Droplets we also poll until the async job completes.

+To specify a remote cloud controller to test against, use the following environment variables:

 CC_ADDRESS the hostname for a deployed CC
 CC_USERNAME, CC_PASSWORD the basic auth credentials for the droplet upload endpoint